diku-dk/futhark-oopsla24/artifact/README.md

 computer.
 The results are printed on the terminal as they come in, and are also stored as files in the `results/` directory.
 A `data/` directory containing raw (unprocessed) data is also constructed, but can be ignored.

-The following specific metrics are reproduced by the artifact.
+Its contents are described further down for the benefit of future users who want to more deeply investigate the results.
+Finally, the artifact reproduces Fig. 12 and Fig. 13 from the paper.

-* Fig. 12 is available as `reports/ilps.pdf`.
+* Fig. 12 is available as `reports/fig12.pdf`, and is also printed as a best-effort ASCII plot to the terminal.

-* The metrics on Fig. 13 are available in multiple files.
+* Fig. 13 is available as `reports/fig13.txt`, and is also printed to the terminal.

-  * Number of programs and lines of code are in `reports/lines.txt`.

-  * Change in maps is the last line of `reports/maps.txt`.

-  * Largest, median, and mean ILP is in TODO

-  * The mean type checking slowdown is the last line of `reports/tctime.txt`.

 ## Interactive use